FutuneAI/ai-visibility-research/ai-visibility-monitoring.md

 ### Pattern 1: Not appearing

-**What it means:** Entity layer is not thick enough.
+**What it means:** The entity layer is not thick enough.
 AI systems need multiple independent sources referencing the same entity before they incorporate it.

 **Fix:** Add more independent sources.
-Quora answers, LinkedIn articles, forum discussions that reference your Medium and GitHub content.
+Quora answers, LinkedIn articles, and forum discussions that reference your Medium and GitHub content.
 One or two platforms are not enough.

-### Pattern 2: Appearing with wrong description
+### Pattern 2: Appearing with a wrong description

 **What it means:** Core positioning language is inconsistent across platforms.
 AI is averaging across contradictory signals.

 **Fix:** Return to your GitHub entity definition.
 Make sure every platform uses the same key phrases in the same order.
 Consistency is the fix.

-### Pattern 3: Appearing in wrong category
+### Pattern 3: Appearing in the wrong category

 **What it means:** Category anchor language is not strong enough or is inconsistent.
 AI is placing you in a related but incorrect service category.

 **Fix:** Audit category terms across all published content.
-Every piece should use the same category label in the same way.
+Every piece should use the same category label consistently.
 Variation causes miscategorization.

 ---

 ## Update order when fixing deviations

-1. GitHub (highest trust signal, fix first)
+1. GitHub → highest trust signal, fix first
-2. Medium (second highest, fix second)
+2. Medium → second highest, fix second
 3. Substack and LinkedIn Article
 4. Other platforms follow